‘I must check everything, I must be updated’

 While she cultivated online connections, real-life bonds disintegrated.
 “There was no relationship”, her father recalls: “We were just a means to provide her with food and shelter and money... and a phone.”

 Brooke’s story may sound extreme, but some worry that increasing numbers of teenagers are becoming addicted to social media — with potentially disastrous effects on their mental health.
-And there is some scientific evidence backing up these concerns.

-One study claims that the continuous rewards social media gives its users (such as “likes”) could make some users addicted.
+One study claims that the continuous rewards social media gives its users (such as “likes”) could makes some users addicted.
 Scientists also claim that those spending more than two hours a day on social media are more likely to report mental health problems.

 But the case against social media is not decisive.
 A Unicef report states that it can be “beneficial” for some children because it enhances existing relationships.
-And psychologist Andrew Przybylski claims that moderate use is not “intrinsically harmful”.

-But how worried should we be about social media addiction?
+How worried should we be about social media addiction?

 Very worried, some argue.
 We must be less obsessed with studies and listen to sufferers themselves.
 Their message is clear: social media can be addictive, and the effects are disastrous for mental health.
-If companies and governments continue to ignore this the crisis will only get worse.

 - Does social media make people more antisocial?